Cito Culver: Hagerstown Flying Boxcars

 On November 17, 2023, Culver and Trey Hair were traded to the Cleburne Railroaders of the American Association of Professional Baseball in exchange for two players to be named later.
 On March 22, 2024, Culver officially signed with the Railroaders.
 However, on May 8, Culver was released by the Railroaders.

 On May 15, 2024, Culver signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
 In 105 games for Hagerstown, he slashed .273/.350/.421 with 14 home runs and 57 RBI.
 Culver became a free agent following the season.

 Tigres de Quintana Roo

 On January 7, 2025, Culver signed with the Tigres de Quintana Roo of the Mexican League.
-He was released by Quintana Roo on April 11.
-He has since announced his retirement from professional baseball after a 15 year career.
+Culver was released by Quintana Roo on April 11.
+He has since announced his retirement from professional baseball after a 15-year career.

 Personal

 Culver grew up a fan of the Yankees and Derek Jeter.
 His father served nine years in Attica Correctional Facility for attempting to set his family's house on fire on March 22, 2008.
 He was later diagnosed with bipolar disorder.
 By terms of the plea agreement, Culver can have no contact with his father.